-No surprise then, that is was of the first examples I want to share to demonstrate how the Culture Design Canvas helps map existing cultures.
+No surprise then, that it was of the first examples I wanted to share to demonstrate how the Culture Design Canvas helps map existing cultures.

 The central area of the Culture Design Canvas represents an organization’s direction defined by the: